kolkhis/tech-notes/golang/basics/starting_a_project.md

 ## Go and Git
-Go is integrated with Git.
+Go is integrated with Git, in that it uses Git and GitHub as a package manager.
 The developers of Go said "Let's just use Git" for Package Manager.
-Go uses Git for package management.

-## Recommended
+## Downloading the Go Source Code
 Download the Go source code and read it.
 ```bash
 get_go_source_code(){